U.S. Route 41 Alternate (Tennessee–Kentucky)

-U.S. Route 41 Alternate (US 41 Alt.), also signed U.S. Route 41A in Tennessee (US 41A), connects the town of Monteagle, Tennessee, with Hopkinsville, Kentucky, 10 miles (16 km) north of the Tennessee line.
+U.S. Route 41 Alternate (US 41 Alt.), also signed U.S. Route 41A in Tennessee (US 41A), connects the town of Monteagle, Tennessee, with Hopkinsville, Kentucky, 10 mi north of the Tennessee line.
 It serves the city of Clarksville, Tennessee, on its way to Nashville, where it briefly runs concurrently with US 41.
 It then separates again to serve Shelbyville, Winchester, and Tullahoma before rejoining the main route atop Monteagle Mountain.
-US 41A runs west of US 41 for its entire length, aside from one mile in downtown Nashville where they are concurrent.
+US 41A runs west of US 41 for its entire length, aside from 1 mi in downtown Nashville where they are concurrent.
 US 41A is also concurrent with U.S. Route 31A from Nashville to Triune, Tennessee, for a distance of approximately 25 mi.

 Route description

 Monteagle to Shelbyville

-U.S. 41A begins in Monteagle, and runs along the Marion–Grundy County line on its way to the Interstate 24 Exit 134 interchange.
+US 41A begins in Monteagle, and runs along the Marion–Grundy County line on its way to the Interstate 24 (I-24) Exit 134 interchange.
 US 41A follows a westward path into Franklin County, connecting I-24 to Sewanee, Cowan, and Winchester.
 At Winchester, US 41A turns northwestward, bypassing Tims Ford Lake, Woods Reservoir, and Arnold Engineering Development Center before entering Coffee County and the city of Tullahoma.
 It has a brief concurrency with SR 55 before continuing northwest.
 US 41A then traverses northeastern Moore County before entering Bedford County and heading for Shelbyville.